Trinad-Ravi-varma-gokaraju/is601fall2024assiment1/readme.md

 # homework one
- Hello Professor
+ Hello Professor.
-i am currently testing mearge in branch i have tryed all the commands. faced a lot of issue but checked the youtube and other sources to solve the issues.
+i am currently testing mearge in branch. i have tryed all the commands. faced a lot of issue but checked the youtube and other sources to solve the issues.
 All this i have added in branch